OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 D. Remove the third-party SBOM from the distribution package and log all 50 components as an internal exception.

+## MY comment - I think this question is too similar to one in a previous chapter

 Correct Answer: A

 Explanations

 A (Correct): This is correct because compliance artifacts distributed with supplied software must accurately reflect what is actually present and required to be declared in the final delivered package.
-You only bundle entries for the components used.
+You should only bundle entries for the components used.

 B (Incorrect): This is a very common mistake in practice.
 Passing along a bloated, unmodified 50-component SBOM introduces inaccurate documentation because 48 of those components are not actually distributed in your final package.
+As a result, your customer may, for example, request the source of these unused components adding to overheads.

 C (Incorrect): This is incorrect because a written offer for source code is a separate requirement for specific license types.
 It does not substitute for providing accurate compliance artifacts, like an SBOM, for the software you are actively delivering.